 If you’re looking to explore beaches on Lamma Island, then look no further.
 Hong Kong’s third-largest island has plenty of beaches waiting to be discovered.
 But of course, not all beaches on Lamma are the same.
 Some are commercial and crowded, while others are relatively isolated and empty.
 In fact, one of the beaches is closed to the public for 5 months a year!

-Hopefully, this blog post can shed some light on beaches on Lamma Island, and help you decide which one to visit on your next trip.
+Hopefully, this blog post can shed some light on the beaches on Lamma Island, and help you decide which one to visit on your next trip.
 But first…

 How to get to Lamma Island